MichaelCurrin/dev-resources/resources/other/paradigms/index.md

 ### Overview

-Based on [Comparison of Programming Paradigms][] on Wikipedia, which uses the "approaches" and "paradigms" groupings.
+The info below is based on [Comparison of Programming Paradigms][] page on Wikipedia, which uses the "approaches" and "paradigms" groupings.

 #### Approaches